The Psychology of Gender: and why most of your Clients are Women.

 In 1979, Hall’s study of women in eleven countries found that the more oppressed women were, the more accommodating and the more polite they turned out to be.
 This may sound like pure common sense and merely serves to confirm what we already suspected to be the case, but at least we now know it as fact.
 Women who are not forced to wear a burka but instead are allowed to drive trucks and wear hot-pants turn out to be just as independent and rude as us males.
 Good for them!

 For more information about how gender affects suggestibility, read All in the Mind – Hypnosis, Suggestion and the New Mesmerists.
-Available as an Instant PDF Download from this website.
+Available from this website.